-Intensity: The Office Professional designation allows a Floor Area Ratio of 0.50.
+Intensity: The Office Professional designation allows a Floor Area Ratio FAR of up to 0.50.

-Zoning: Zoning districts that implement the Office Professional designation are: O-P, Office Professional, which allows a Floor Area Ratio of 0.50.
+Zoning: Zoning districts The zoning district that implementimplements the Office Professional designation areis: O-P, (Office Professional, which allows a Floor Area Ratio of 0.50.).